 These funds account for financial resources that are to be used for the construction or acquisition of major capital assets.
-There are two funds that are considered to be of the capital projects fund type: the Capital Projects Fund and the Transportation Vehicle Fund.
+There is one fund that are considered to be of the capital projects fund type: the Capital Projects Fund.

 Capital Projects Fund.
 This fund is used to account for resources set aside for the acquisition and construction of major capital assets such as land and buildings.